A Trout in the Milk: Plot

 Landing in 1973, the agents return to the speakeasy to figure out the Chronicoms' latest plan while Daniel Sousa adjusts to the new time period, only to discover from General Rick Stoner that Wilfred Malick, who should have died in 1970, is leading S.H.I.E.L.D. in preparing Project Insight, which should not have been developed for several more decades.
-Wilfred and the Chronicoms attempt to capture the agents, but Daisy Johnson takes the former's son, Nathaniel, hostage to facilitate their escape.
+Wilfred and the Chronicoms attempt to capture the agents, but Daisy Johnson takes the former's son, Nathaniel (who also was supposed to be dead), hostage to facilitate their escape.
 Unbeknownst to her, Nathaniel sees her using her powers.
 The agents reunite with Enoch and return to their mobile headquarters, Zephyr One, to stop Project Insight, believing they have time to do so.

 Without warning however, the Chronicoms jump forward to 1976, when Project Insight is set to launch, causing Zephyr One to follow them.
 The aliens also confront Wilfred regarding his saving Nathaniel over destroying S.H.I.E.L.D., though they become inspired to use their enemies' emotions against them.
 With no other options left, Johnson and Sousa hack the Lighthouse's security system while Phil Coulson and Melinda May infiltrate the S.H.I.E.L.D. base to plant explosives.
 Concurrently, Deke Shaw and Elena "Yo-Yo" Rodriguez confront Wilfred, who reveals the Chronicoms knew they were going to try and destroy the Lighthouse before Shaw kills him.
 Despite this, he and Yo-Yo discover too late that the Chronicoms have captured Director Alphonso "Mack" Mackenzie's parents and imprisoned them in the Lighthouse.
 In response, Mack aborts the detonation, allowing Insight to launch.
 The team uses Zephyr One to destroy Insight, giving away their location as Chronicom leader Sibyl predicted while Coulson and May are arrested.
 Meanwhile, after capturing Johnson and Sousa, Nathaniel attempts to acquire Hydra scientist Daniel Whitehall's research on transplanting superhuman powers to others.